 Arthur Cox has been at the forefront of the development of the Irish securitisation market, acting on the first ever mortgage securitisation in Ireland and the first ever, and only, public CMBS.
 The Structured Finance and Securitisation Group continues to be a leading adviser on international transactions and advises on the establishment of Irish securitisation vehicles for a wide variety of internationally originated securitisation and structured finance transactions.
 We also advise on a large number of listings of ABS issued by non-Irish securitisation and structured finance vehicles.

-Cormac Kissane (ex Clifford Chance and Sidleys) and Glenn Butt (an ex Allen & Overy Capital Markets partner) are the specialist structured finance and securitisation partners within the Structured Finance and Securitisation Group.
-Between them they hold a wide range of expertise and experience, having extensive experience as lead lawyers at major international law firms.
+Cormac Kissane (ex Clifford Chance and Sidleys), Glenn Butt (ex Allen & Overy Capital Markets partner) and Aiden Small (ex Allen & Overy associate) are the specialist structured finance and securitisation partners within the Structured Finance and Securitisation Group.
+Between them, they hold a wide range of expertise and experience, having extensive experience as lead lawyers at major international law firms.

-The strength of our tax practice, headed by Conor Hurley (ex Linklaters partner), and including senior tax partner, Caroline Devlin and partner, Fintan Clancy (ex Skadden), is integral to the success of our Structured Finance and Securitisation Group.
+The strength of our tax practice, headed by Caroline Devlin and Fintan Clancy (ex Skadden), is integral to the success of our Structured Finance and Securitisation Group.
 We work extremely closely with our Tax Group and they play a significant role in all of our securitisation and structured finance transactions.

 We have a specialist business dedicated to advising clients on the listing of debt securities on the Irish Stock Exchange.
 Arthur Cox Listing Services (ACLS) has been tremendously successful and Director of Listings Helen Berrill (ex Irish Stock Exchange) heads up the listing team.
 Clients benefit from the one-stop shop offered by our Listing Services and Structured Finance and Securitisation Groups.
 ACLS advises European, US and Russian clients on the listing of a wide range of debt products including high yield debt, MTN programmes, CDOs, CLOs, securitisation, US shelf programmes and exchange offers.
 ACLS listed the first Islamic Finance programme on the Irish Stock Exchange.
 ACLS, in combination with lawyers from the Structured Finance and Securitisation Group, also advises on the application of the Prospectus Directive, Market Abuse Directive and Transparency Directive from a listing perspective.